2015 ASGE Annual Postgraduate Course

 - State-of-the-art, evidence-based lectures on diverse topics including Barrett’s esophagus, gastroduodenal hemorrhage, colon cancer screening, pancreatic fluid collections, and more

-- Video demonstrations and case-based discussions to demonstrate and evaluate diverse approaches to specific cases encountered in everyday practice
+- Case-based discussions about diverse approaches to specific conditions encountered in everyday practice

 - Breakout luncheon sessions to allow attendees a choice of topics and interaction with faculty in smaller groups

 - Earn 10 ABIM MOC Points

 Upon completion of this educational activity, participants will be able to:

 Discuss the state-of-the-art endoscopic management of esophageal diseases, gastrointestinal bleeding and pancreaticobiliary diseases

 Identify current trends in endoscopic practice that facilitate the new cost containment mandates in gastroenterology

 Recognize both expert opinion and the scientific evidence behind endoscopic diagnoses and treatments